 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the way button.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

-- 1. Open the file disk_out_ref.ex2, load all variables, et Apply (see Exercise 2.5). - 2.
+- 1. Open the file disk_out_ref.ex2, load all variables, see Exercise 2.5). - 2.
 Add the Clip filter ♥️ to disk_out_ref.ex2, Uncheck the Show Plane checkbox ♥ Show Plane in the properties panel, and click Apply (like in Exercise 2.9).
 This will make it easier to see and manipulate the line we are plotting over. - Click on disk_out_ref.ex2 in the pipeline browser to make that the active object. - 4.
 From the toolbars, select the plot over line 🖉 filter.